tremor-rs/tremor-www-main/content/blog/LFX-Mentorship-Blog.md

 #### Google Cloud Pub/Sub connector:

-The sink can issue the operation of sending a message to a Google Cloud Pub/Sub topic.
+The gpub sink can issue the operation of sending a message to a Google Cloud Pub/Sub topic.
 It also allows creating a subscription to a topic to receive messages in it, with the option to enable/disable message ordering.
-The source allows receiving messages via a subscription in batches as well as one after another.
+The gsub source allows receiving messages via a subscription in batches as well as one after another.
 The docs can be found here:
 [gpub offramp](https://docs.tremor.rs/artefacts/offramps/#gpub) and [gsub onramp](https://docs.tremor.rs/artefacts/onramps/#gsub)

 ## Walk-Through Guide

 To get started, you need a service account on GCP and you will need a GCP pem file for certificates authentication and a service token json file.

-The command used to get the service_account `json` file:
+The command used to get the service token `json` file:
 ```bash
 gcloud iam service-accounts keys create key-file.json -iam-account=<iam-account-name>@<project-id>.iam.gserviceaccount.com
 ```